Learn must know tips for visiting Disneyland with toddlers that will make your trip one to remember!

 After visiting Disneyland multiple times, we see pros and cons to both parking lots.
 Mickey & Friends Parking Structure seems to be more crowded, but the tram loading area is near downtown (if you want to head to downtown to eat dinner) and it’s a quick ride from the structure to the theme parks and back.
 Toy Story Parking Area has fewer people but the loading area is farther away from downtown and it takes longer for the bus to go in between the parking lot and the parks.

-In the end, I think they are about the same when it comes to
+In the end, I think they are about the same when it comes to wait time and traveling time.
+In that case, I would ask your children if they rather take the bus or the tram and let them pick!

 3. Go during the Week.